HomeLatest NewsEnterprise ITVMware looks to accelerate cloud partnership and big acquisitions: Raghuram

 Preferred Source of Google

-VMware completed its spinout from Technologies which held 81 percent of the Palo Alto, California-based company, on Monday, transforming it into an independent publicly-traded company with a market capitalization of approximately $64 billion.
+VMware completed its spinout from Technologies which held 81 percent of the Palo Alto, California-based software company, on Monday, transforming it into an independent publicly-traded company with a market capitalization of approximately $64 billion.

 As a result of this separation, now the company plans to explore deeper agreements with cloud computing providers and consider “big scale” acquisitions that might help it grow, said a top executive.